Al Jolson: Stage performer

 His next play, Bombo, became so successful that it went beyond Broadway to performances nationwide.
 It led Lee Shubert to rename his theater Jolson's 59th Street Theatre.
 At the age of 35, Jolson was the youngest man in American history to have a theatre named after him.
 But on the opening night of Bombo, the first performance at the new theatre, he suffered from stage fright, walking up and down the streets for hours before showtime.
 Out of fear, he lost his voice backstage and begged the stagehands not to raise the curtains.
 But when the curtains went up, he "was [still] standing in the wings trembling and sweating".
-After being shoved onto the stage by his brother Harry, he performed, then received an ovation he would never forget: "For several minutes, the applause continued while Al stood and bowed after the first act."
+After being shoved onto the stage by his brother Harry, he performed, then received a significant ovation: "For several minutes, the applause continued while Al stood and bowed after the first act."
 He refused to go back on stage for the second act, but the audience "stamped its feet and chanted 'Jolson, Jolson', until he came back out".
 He took 37 curtain calls that night and told the audience, "I'm a happy man tonight."
+Bombo introduced "California Here I Come", which became one of Jolson's signature songs and for which he received a co-writer's credit.

 In March 1922, he moved the production to the larger Century Theater for a benefit performance to aid injured Jewish veterans of World War I. After taking the show on the road for a season, he returned in May 1923, to perform Bombo at the Winter Garden.
 The reviewer for The New York Times wrote, "He returned like the circus, bigger and brighter and newer than ever....
 Last night's audience was flatteringly unwilling to go home, and when the show proper was over, Jolson reappeared before the curtain and sang more songs, old and new."

-"I don't mind going on record as saying that he is one of the few instinctively funny men on our stage," wrote reviewer Charles Darnton in the New York Evening World.
+"I don't mind going on record as saying that he is one of the few instinctively funny men on our stage", wrote reviewer Charles Darnton in the New York Evening World.
 "Everything he touches turns to fun.
 To watch him is to marvel at his humorous vitality.
 He is the old-time minstrel man turned to modern account.
 With a song, a word, or even a suggestion he calls forth spontaneous laughter.
 And here you have the definition of a born comedian."